 - See the section on "Component Identification" for help with identifying the components. - If your 33uH inductor is a SMD variety, mount this first!
 The access to it is hard if you mount it later.
 Wet one pad with solder, place the inductor how you want it, then re-flow the solder.
 Once the component is placed, solder the other pad.
 Don't try to solder the other pad until you are happy with the placement! - D1 and D3 look very similar, but have different jobs to do.
 Be careful to get the UF4007 (D1) and 1N5819 in the right places and in the right orientation. - D1 and D3 should be placed so that the white stripe on the body lines up with the white stripe on the board. - C4 and C9 must go the right way round.
 The negative side is marked with a stripe.
-(See hint) - The LED must go with the right polarity.
-The side which has the longer lead goes nearest the VCC test point.
+(See hint) - C4 and C9 have different voltage ratings.
+The smaller one (C9) is the one with the lower voltage rating.
+The larger one (C4) is the one with the higher rating. - The LED must go with the right polarity.
 (See hint) - Put IC1 so that the metal tab lines up with the white stripe on the board.
 The metal side faces to the outside of the board.